ericmeyers/ninterpolate/README.md

 The result would be 9.0

-Tables of higher dimensions are constrcuted the same way.
+Tables of higher dimensions are constructed the same way.
 A trivariant table might look like this:

     (def table3d